Options

 torrentDir | -i <dir> | --torrent-dir <dir> | string |

-Point this at a directory containing torrent files.
-If you don't know where your torrent client stores its files, the table below might help.
+If you don't know where your torrent client stores its files, please use the

 If you wish to search only your data, we previously recommended pointing this to